 The case concerned diagnosis and treatment of brothers Callum and Connor Smith and their second cousin, Neil Caven.
 Callum and Connor both suffered from Adrenoleukodystrophy (ALD).
+ALD is a rare, genetic disorder characterized by the breakdown or loss of myelin – the fatty covering surrounding nerve cells in the brain – and progressive dysfunction of the adrenal gland.
 Callum was diagnosed on 23rd March 2006, when he was six, following an admission to hospital for high temperature, vomiting, loss of vision and being unsteady on his feet.
 Once Callum was diagnosed, Connor underwent testing for ALD and was also found to be suffering from the condition.
 By the time a diagnosis was made, Callum’s ‘symptomology … was too far advanced’, and he was unable to benefit from haematopoietic stem cell transplant, instead being treated with Lorenzo’s oil.
 His neurological condition deteriorated rapidly and he died on the 26th April 2012 following cardio-respiratory arrest consequent upon his condition.
 Connor was not demonstrating clinical signs or symptoms of ALD like his brother and, as the disease was not so advanced in him, was able to undergo a bone marrow transplant in September 2006.
 In February and June 2007, he underwent two further leukocyte infusions and also received hydrocortisone and Lorenzo’s oil.
-When the case reached court, his general health was described as ‘satisfactory’, and it was noted his ‘[n]eurological function is reasonably normal although there are significant intellectual and neuropsychological problems’, his ‘adrenal impairment is managed’ and there had been ‘no material deterioration since 2007.’
+When the case reached court, his general health was described as ‘satisfactory’, and it was noted that his ‘[n]eurological function is reasonably normal although there are significant intellectual and neuropsychological problems’, his ‘adrenal impairment is managed’ and there had been ‘no material deterioration since 2007.’

 Neil Caven suffered from Adrenomyeloneuropathy (AMN), a ‘complex and relatively longstanding genetic disease which adversely impacts upon the myelin or white matter of the brain.’
 AMN is the adult version of ALD.
 In March 2003, Mr Caven was seen by Dr Rajabally, a Consultant Neurologist at Leicester Royal Infirmary.
 As part of a diagnostic package, Dr Rajabally requested testing of very long chain fatty acids (VLCFA).
 The test was not completed at the time.
-In 2006, following Callum and Connor’s ALD diagnosis, Mr Caven was seen again by Dr Rajabally, who explained his first cousin (Callum and Connor’s mother) had been identified as an asymptomatic carrier of ALD and that her sons had all been diagnosed with the condition.
-It was then the non-performance of the VLCFA test was noted by Dr Rajabally, who ordered to be performed.
-In August 2006, Mr Caven was informed his VLCFA result was abnormal and ‘consistent with a diagnosis of the adult from of ALD.’
+In 2006, following Callum and Connor’s ALD diagnosis, Mr Caven was seen again by Dr Rajabally, who explained that his first cousin (Callum and Connor’s mother) had been identified as an asymptomatic carrier of ALD and that her sons had all been diagnosed with the condition.
+It was then that the non-performance of the VLCFA test was noted by Dr Rajabally, who then ordered it to be performed.
+In August 2006, Mr Caven was informed that his VLCFA result was abnormal and ‘consistent with a diagnosis of the adult from of ALD.’
 A genetic test was ordered, confirming the diagnosis in September 2006.
 The report acknowledged the familial risks of the condition:

 ‘other members of his family are at a high risk of this disorder.
 We strongly recommend referral to the genetic counselling services where the implications of this report and the testing of other family members if required can be discussed.’